PierLuisVona/pierluisvona.github.io/_projects/2019-11-01-makrshakr.md

 ![](/images/makrshakr/pic4.jpg)

-This is the [MAKR SHAKR](https://www.makrshakr.com) portraits series,<br>
-I produced while they were looking for their new photo identity.
+This is the [MAKR SHAKR](https://www.makrshakr.com) portraits series, I produced while they were looking for their new website photo identity.
 ## 🍹

 ---

-## a large group for an ambitious project:
+## This is the large group behind this ambitious project:

 <div class="gallery" data-columns="6">
 		<img src="/images/makrshakr/gif/1drink.gif">